 Teeth whitening is a safe process that is best done at a clinics or with at-home products such as teeth whitening kits and strips.

 FDC offers chairside teeth whitening services safely performed by our experienced dentists, ensuring you can get whiter teeth without any worries.
-We also have at-home teeth whitening kits for sale at our 18 dental clinics across Singapore.
+We also have at-home teeth whitening kits at our dental clinics across Singapore.
 Get in touch or make an appointment to find out more.